 Universities, municipal libraries, school boards, government agencies (Business Development Bank of Canada, National Film Board of Canada, Library and Archives Canada) and government departments (Fisheries and Ocean Canada, Justice Canada), the Business Sector (Pricewaterhouse Coopers, Alcan, SNC Lavalin, KPMG) to name a few.

-Our employment surveys reveal that a majority of master's student survey respondents enjoy a professional position within a year of graduation, and a majority of our PhD graduates have been hired by other information schools.
+Our annual post-graduation employment surveys reveal that a majority of master's student survey respondents have obtained a professional position within a year of graduation.

 LinkedIn Alumni Directory

-LinkedIn members: use the LinkedIn Alumni Directory to see where over 650 SIS graduates are working!
+On LinkedIn?
+Use the LinkedIn Alumni Directory to see where over 650 SIS MLIS graduates are working.

 For information on recruiting students or graduates of the School of Information Studies, please visit our Employers page.